VladimirKalachikhin/gpsdPROXY/README.md

 [https://lists.nongnu.org/archive/html/gpsd-users/2020-04/msg00093.html](https://lists.nongnu.org/archive/html/gpsd-users/2020-04/msg00093.html)
 [https://lists.nongnu.org/archive/html/gpsd-users/2021-06/msg00017.html](https://lists.nongnu.org/archive/html/gpsd-users/2021-06/msg00017.html)

+But this is a some strange software.
+Because the same functionality is present actually in **gpsd**: it collects a stream of data, aggregates it, and gives structured data on demand.
+The difference in the lifetime of the data.
+In **gpsdPROXY** it can be set explicitly and  separately by data type.
+I believe that such functionality must be in **gpsd**.
+But there is no such thing.

+As a side, you may use **gpsdPROXY** to collect data from sources that do not have data lifetime control.
+For example, from VenusOS where there are no instruments data reliability control, or from SignalK, where there it timestamp at least.
+Or just use **gpsdPROXY** as websocket proxy to **gpsd**.

 ## Features
 This cache/proxy daemon collect AIS and all TPV data from **gpsd** or other source during the user-defined lifetime and gives them by [?POLL;](https://gpsd.gitlab.io/gpsd/gpsd_json.html#_poll) request of the **gpsd** protocol.
 So data from AIS stream and instruments such as echosounder and wind meter become available via ?POLL; request.

 In addition, you may use ?WATCH={"enable":true,"json":true} stream, just like from original **gpsd**.
-The difference is a user-defined "epoch" separately by data type.

 ### Data source
 Normally, the gpspPROXY works with **gpsd** on the same or the other machine.
 In this case, the data is the most complete and reliable.